Last Updated on 17/04/2021 by secretmoona

 If you have been to York, then you will love Rye, East Sussex.
 If you have never been to York, you will still love Rye.
 This picturesque town with cobbled streets, cute independent shops, crooked half-timbered houses, and the right amount of cute gift, books and antique shops is the perfect location for a relaxed day out from the city or a weekend break.

-Rye, located to the north-east to Hastings, is less than an hours train journey from London St Pancras with a change at Ashford International.
+Rye, located in East Sussex to the northeast to Hastings, is less than an hours train journey from London St Pancras with a change at Ashford International.
 The usually easy trip was made a little more difficult, as it seemed that every Londoner decided to visit Rye on that day.
 The train was packed, and we were unable to find a seat.
 However, our frustration about the journey stopped as soon as we arrived at Rye station.
 It only took us a few minutes to reach the high street.

 We arrived in Rye around noon so decided to explore a little before settling down for lunch.